 The front can induce CHL variability, which was investigated here.
-A large correlation was found in the northeast and southwest of the SCS (Figure 29D).
+A large correlation was found in the northeast and southwest of the SCS (Figure 8D).
 CHL increased as frontal activities became more active36.
-The SLA showed a significant negative correlation with CHL from the northeast SCS towards the southwest and a positive correlation along the west coast of the SCS (Figure 29E).
+The SLA showed a significant negative correlation with CHL from the northeast SCS towards the southwest and a positive correlation along the west coast of the SCS (Figure 8E).
 It is interesting to note that the positive correlations are limited in the region with shallow topography.

-[Place Figure 29 here]

-To the northeast of the SCS, all the correlations are prominent (Figure 29).
-Thus, the correlations of monthly time series between CHL and other parameters are calculated using the spatial average in a designated box (Figure 29A).
+To the northeast of the SCS, all the correlations are prominent (Figure 8).
+Thus, the correlations of monthly time series between CHL and other parameters are calculated using the spatial average in a designated box (Figure 8A).
 The results show that most of the factors are intercorrelated with significant correlations (top right section of Table 1).
 Because the seasonal cycle dominates the time series, the correlation is no longer valid after removing the monthly average (bottom left section of Table 1).